 Marketing used to be much simpler when people drove to your business to make a purchase.
 Maybe they made a phone call beforehand to check inventory or pick your brain, but buying was usually done face to face.
-Society’s migration to predominantly online communication has made the marketing game considerably more complicated, with the addition of tools like retargeting, data mining, consumer profiling and social media marketing.
+Society’s migration to online communication has made marketing more complicated with the addition of retargeting, data mining, consumer profiling and social media marketing.

-A company’s communication arsenal is more powerful than ever, but one of the valuable tools that marketers have lost in this new, online world is human credibility.
-When consumers only know you from the advertising they see on and off the web, they get an incomplete picture of the people behind your brand, but they still care very much about the people who work at your company when they consider buying from you.
-Social media marketing has brought our online world back together by creating platforms where interhuman relationships can be cultivated with great efficiency.
+A company’s communication tool set is more powerful than ever.
+One of the valuable tools that marketers have lost in this new, online world is human credibility.
+When consumers only know you from the advertising they see on and offline, they get an incomplete picture of the people who work for you.
+They still care about those people when they consider buying from your company.
+Social media marketing brings our online world back together by creating platforms where relationships can be cultivated with great efficiency.

 What is Social Media Marketing?

 Facebook CEO Mark Zuckerberg is one of the richest people in the world because humans love social networks.
-We live in a time of instant information at every level, spending huge amounts of time online, and platforms like Facebook, Twitter and Youtube allow us to continue our human-to-human relationships at the speed to which we have grown accustomed.
-Social media marketing is a way of meaningfully connecting with your customers at a meta-social level to give them a more personal connection to your company.
-Facebook also provides tools that allow you to place advertising in front of very precise demographic groups, which makes it some of the best-targeted marketing available.
-Both the personal and advertising sides of social media marketing give you new opportunities to increase traffic to your website and your front door, and both should be employed.
+We’ve become accustomed to having access to instant information at every level.
+Spending huge amounts of time on platforms such as Facebook, Twitter, and YouTube allows us to continue having our interactions at that speed.
+Social media marketing is a way of meaningfully connecting with your customers at a level which gives them a more personal connection to your company.
+Facebook also provides tools that allow you to place advertising in front of very precise demographic groups.
+This makes it some of the best-targeted marketing tools available.
+The personal and advertising sides of social media marketing give you new chances to increase traffic to your company, and both should be used.

 Social media is the new “business handshake.”
-It’s how most consumers build a more complete picture of the people inside a company before making a purchase, and you need to be there; on Facebook, Youtube and Twitter at a minimum.
-Other useful platforms that can help your website’s SEO are Google Plus and Pinterest, and we’ll talk about these below.
+It’s how most consumers build a more complete picture of the people inside a company before making a purchase.
+You need to be using Facebook, Youtube and Twitter at a minimum.
+Other useful platforms that can help your website’s SEO are Instagram and Pinterest, and we’ll talk about these below.

 How Will Social Media Marketing Benefit Your Business?

 Most consumers have had bad experiences with businesses that made them feel dehumanized.
-American business in general is too often seen in a light of greed and impersonalization, but social networking provides a place to show that your company is human, sympathetic—and responsive to customers.
-They need to know this, and social networks give them a more complete picture of the people behind your brand.
+American business is often seen as greedy and impersonal.
+Social networking provides a place to show consumers that your company is human, sympathetic, and responsive to customers.
+Social networks give them a more complete picture of the people behind your brand.

-If most of your customers are in Wichita, KS, Facebook in particular has the added benefit of rounding out your local audience because people tend to predominantly be Facebook friends with other people in their area.
-When your Facebook fans make positive comments about your company or its people, you become visible to their friends in Wichita, further deepening your local brand presence.
+If most of your customers are in Wichita, KS, Facebook can expand your local audience since people tend to be Facebook friends with other people in their area.
+When your Facebook fans make positive comments about your company or its people, you become visible to their friends in Wichita, helping expand your local brand presence.

 Social marketing is different than advertising, which uses specific and recognizable formulas to communicate with consumers.
 People know advertising when they see it and hear it, and they assume it will: